Thalhammer/jwt-cpp/README.md

 ## Signature algorithms

-As of version 0.2.0 jwt-cpp supports all algorithms defined by the spec.
+jwt-cpp supports all algorithms defined by the spec.
 The modular design of jwt-cpp allows one to add additional algorithms without any problems.
 If you need any feel free to open a pull request.
 For the sake of completeness, here is a list of all supported algorithms:

 * HS256